Join our chordoma support program

 Connect with peers on Facebook

-Newly diagnosed patients, chordoma survivors, and family members can connect with others in the chordoma community through a private Facebook group moderated by two seasoned chordoma survivors.
+Newly diagnosed chordoma patients, survivors, and family members can connect with others in a closed/private support and survivors group on Facebook that is hosted by members of the chordoma community.
 This close-knit community exists to help answer questions, share personal experiences, offer guidance, and serve as encouragement throughout your journey with chordoma.
 There are over 2,400 members in 83 countries in this private/closed forum and when you join you’ll be asked to answer a few simple questions that only group moderators can see.
 Because this is a private/closed group, posts within the group are visible only to group members.

 While many members of this Facebook group are involved with the Foundation as volunteers and community advisors, the group is privately run and separate from the Foundation.